NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

         return rfft_obj.output_array
 ```

 In this modified version, an instance of the class `rfft_caller_v1` can be used to compute the RFFT.
 It holds the byte-aligned array `real_arr`, as an attribute, after the first call.
 When the `__call__` method is invoked again, it checks if the size of the input array `T` matches the size of the existing aligned array, and if yes, it reuses the existing byte-aligned array.
-Let's update the dictionary rfft_callers to include this new version:
+Also, note that we intentionally do not save the RFFT object as attribute and do not use it across multiple calls in this version.
+We will explore that in a later version.
+Okay!
+Let's update the dictionary `rfft_callers` to include this new version:

 ```python
 rfft_callers = {